vitaliiivanovspryker/neuron-ai/README.md

 // It's well done!
 Anyway, let me give you some advice to get a better rank on Google...
 ```

+As you can see in the example above, the Agent automatically has memory of the ongoing conversation.
+Lear more about memory in the [documentation](https://docs.neuron-ai.dev/chat-history-and-memory).

 ## Tools & Function Calls

 You can add the ability to perform concrete tasks to your Agent with an array of `Tool`: